 3. The Nominating Committee shall prepare a paper ballot that consists of one or more nominees for each vacant office, and may also conduct balloting electronically through a secure Internet program that provides for the same choices as the paper ballot, for those certificants for whom an e-mail address is on file and who have not requested a paper ballot.
 Paper ballots shall be distributed through the Board office to each certificant for whom no e-mail address is available, or who has requested in writing that the office provide a paper ballot.
 A Teller appointed by the president shall count and total both votes submitted electronically and votes submitted on the official paper ballot and report the results to the president immediately, to the trustees at their annual meeting, and to the editor of the Board newsletter before 1 November.
 Ties that result from the ballot count shall be decided by majority vote of the trustees.

-4. The Board shall elect annually from among incumbent trustees a president, vice-president, treasurer, secretary, one or more at-large Executive Committee members, and a Nominating Committee.
+4. The Board shall elect annually a Nominating Committee, and from among incumbent trustees a president, vice-president, treasurer, secretary, one or more at-large Executive Committee members, and a Chair of the Nominating Committee.
 Those elected shall take office upon adjournment of the annual meeting in the year elected.

 Article 7: Officers and Appointees